Beezi-AI/beezi-claude-plugin/README.md

 Each plugin is self-contained — its own `.claude-plugin/plugin.json`, `.mcp.json`, `skills/`, and README.
 The two `create-ticket` skills are deliberately near-identical copies rather than a shared file: a plugin has to stand alone once installed, and the remediation steps differ per platform (`/mcp` vs **Settings → Connectors**).

 The plugins are thin launchers.
-The drafting methodology, question flow, and field rules are served by the Beezi MCP server at call time via `get_drafting_instructions`, so updates ship server-side with no plugin reinstall — and any other MCP client gets the identical workflow from the same endpoint.
+The drafting methodology, question flow, and field rules are served by the Beezi MCP server at call time via `get_drafting_instructions`, so updates ship server-side with no plugin reinstall — and any other MCP client gets the identical workflow from the same endpoint

 ## Branches